 This office is part of HC and SHPO.
-Staff in this office is tasked with many responsibilities including: overseeing professional archaeologists in the state, maintaining and protecting the archaeological and historic database and other information, overseeing all historic preservation restorations and other projects, monitoring survey projects, enforcing the National Historic Preservation Act, reviewing and commenting on all Section 106 projects, promoting the CLG programs within the state, training CLG staff and volunteers, working with historic preservation boards throughout the state, reviewing nominations to the State and National Registers of Historic Places, monitoring and protecting listed sites through-out the state, and many other programs.
-The State Archaeologist, Richard Wilshusen, works out of this office and currently serves as the second Deputy SHPO. www.historycolorado.org
+Staff in this office is tasked with many responsibilities including overseeing professional archaeologists in the state, maintaining and protecting the archaeological and historic database and other information, overseeing all historic preservation restorations and other projects, monitoring survey projects, enforcing the National Historic Preservation Act, reviewing and commenting on all Section 106 projects, promoting the CLG programs within the state, training CLG staff and volunteers, working with historic preservation boards throughout the state, reviewing nominations to the State and National Registers of Historic Places, monitoring and protecting listed sites throughout the state, and many other programs.
+The State Archaeologist, Dr. Holly Horton, works out of this office.
+She also serves as one of the two Deputy SHPOs. www.historycolorado.org

 The National Trust for Historic Preservation (NTHP)

 NTHP is a national non-profit dedicated to preserving America’s historic resources.
 It is a counterpart to other internationally known and respected organizations such as Great Britain’s National Trust and the Australian National Trust.